paukstelom/IBMassignment/README.md

 The app will deploy and you will be able to access it through the link provided in the terraform output.
 Or you can go straight to https://ibm-project-webapp.azurewebsites.net

-### Forking repo
+## Forking repo

 This repo is configured to deploy the app to my Azure account.
 If you want to test it yourself, you can fork the repo and add the needed secrets (see below).
+Other that that, there are no additional changes needed.

 ## Secrets